 - vision problems

 If you experience any of these symptoms, contact your doctor immediately.
-The sooner a stroke is detected and treated, the less damage it will do to your brain.
+The sooner a stroke is detected and treated, the less damage it may do to your brain.

 3. Kidney disease

 Symptoms of kidney disease include fluid buildup, weakness, nausea, loss of sleep, and trouble concentrating.
-However, because these symptoms typically don’t show up until kidney function is almost gone, kidney disease is often difficult to detect.
+These symptoms often don’t occur until kidney function is significantly impaired, which makes kidney disease difficult to detect.

 4. High blood pressure